 Ninety percent of the people in the "We Shall Win" (Venceremos) shantytown outside Santiago support the Presidential candidacy of Marxist senator Dr.

-Ninety percent of the people in the "We Shall Win" (Venceremos) shantytown outside Santiago support the Presidential candidacy of Marxist senator Dr. Salvador Allende.
+Background: Ninety percent of the people in the "We Shall Win" (Venceremos) shantytown outside Santiago support the Presidential candidacy of Marxist senator Dr. Salvador Allende.

 Many similar communities have been springing up around the nation's capital.
 Made up of property-less families, they are self-governed along Marxist lines.
 It is the support of people like the squatters which may make Dr. Allende Chile's next President after the September 4 elections.

 Dr. Allende has said that if elected he would immediately recognise the People's Republic of China, Cuba, North Korea and North Vietnam.
 He says that aid to North Vietnam would be limited to moral support and that he has no intention of sending them Chile's "boy scouts and missionaries."

 If elected, he has plans to nationalize U.S. copper holdings in Chile but refuses to discuss if and how much compensation would be paid.